elwachin/moonshot-trading/moonshot-trading-server/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- Solana wallet with sufficient SOL for transactions
+- Solana DEVNET wallet with sufficient SOL for transactions

 ## Installation